Fair Core Imputations for the Assignment Game: New Solution Concepts and Efficient Algorithms: Proof of Correctness of Algorithm

-For a valid component $D$ of $H$, which is in $\Act$, we will say that $\min(D) \geq \Omega$ {\em is challenged at time $\Omega$} if at time $\Omega$, $D$ has min on both sides; clearly, rotating $D$ anymore will damage the Invariant.
-However, at this time, $D$ is fully repaired and an appropriate sub-component of $D$ is moved from $\Act$ to $\Full$ in Step 2(c)(vi).
+Assume valid component $D \in \Act$ and at time $\Omega$, $D$ has min on both sides, i.e., $D$ is fully repaired.
+Now, an appropriate sub-component of $D$ is moved from $\Act$ to $\Full$ in Step 2(c)(vi).
 The remaining fundamental components, say $C$, of $D$ are moved back to $\Init$.
-Since the latter satisfy $\min(C) \geq \Omega$, the fundamental components in $\Init$ still satisfy the invariant. \end{proof}
+Since the latter satisfy $\min(C) \geq \Omega$, the fundamental components in $\Init$ still satisfy Invariant 2.

-\begin{lemma} At any time $\Omega$ in the run of the mechanism, each valid component $D$ in $\Act$ satisfies $\min(D) = \min(C_0) = \Omega$, where $C_0$ is the root fundamental component which grew into valid component $D$. \end{lemma}